Defeasible RDFS via Rational Closure

 \begin{definition}[Minimal Entailment] Given a defeasible graph $G$ and the corresponding minimal $G$-model $\CG$ of $G$.
 A defeasible graph $G$ \emph{minimally entails} a triple $\anytriple{s,p,o}$, denoted $G\minentail\anytriple{s,p,o}$, iff $\CG\rdfsat \anytriple{s,p,o}$. \end{definition}

-\nd Using the minimal ranking in $\CG$ we can also define the \emph{height} of a term, indicating at which level of exceptionality a term $t$ is not disjoint to itself, respectively as a class or as a predicate.
+\nd Using the minimal ranking in $\CG$ we can also define the \emph{height} of a term, indicating at which level of exceptionality a term $t$ is not necessarily empty, as a class or as a predicate.
 This corresponds to the minimal rank, that is, the rank in $\CG$, in which we encounter a \rhodfbot-interpretation that does not satisfy $\triple{t,\disjC,t}$, or, respectively, $\triple{t,\disjP,t}$.